-However, urge incontinence in women can also be a result of nerve damage caused by having a C-section, or conditions such as multiple sclerosis, Parkinson’s, diabetes, stroke, or injury.
+However, urge incontinence in women can also be a result of oestrogen deficiency around menopause impacting collagen levels, nerve damage caused by having a C-section, or conditions such as multiple sclerosis, Parkinson’s, diabetes, stroke, or injury.
 In other cases, the cause of urge incontinence in women can’t be identified.
 Whatever the case may be, it is important to know that you are not alone in experiencing this condition.

 Urge incontinence can have a major effect on a sufferer’s quality of life.
 People with urge incontinence sometimes restructure their whole lives around their toilet needs, limiting their work and socialising to venues to where they are sure to be just a few steps from a loo at all times.
 They may even stop going out altogether.
 However, with a little management, this need not be the case.